Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - First-time customer guarantees

-If customers need too much convincing, your offer isn’t strong enough.
+If customers need too much convincing, your offer is weak.

 3. Retention: Where Real Growth Actually Happens